TimSBenjamin/AzMonCertExpireAlert/README.md

-This project was initialized by Fujitzu to detect SSL certificates expiring.
-We will start on IIS.
+This project was initialized by Partners to detect SSL certificates expiring.
+We will start on IIS on 2012 R2+